Compiling custom kernel has its own advantages and disadvantages.

 Step # 5 Install kernel

 So far we have compiled kernel and installed kernel modules.
-It is time to install kernel itself.# make install
+It is time to install kernel itself.# make install It will install three files into /boot directory as well as modification to your kernel grub configuration file:

 - System.map-2.6.25